Zandreli/R-TS-Number-Guessing-Game/README.md

+This is a Number Guessing game created using React and TypeScript while implementing the useReducer function in the coding.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.